XLRSeatingBuck-Org/unity-car-jet/docs/technical-docs.md

 ## HoseController

-Handles moving the firetruck hose and firing water from it.
+Enables movement and aiming of the firetruck hose.
+Controls water spray to extinguish fires.

 ## EnableExteng